 There are sound ecological reasons why this should be so.
 As noted recently in the journal Science, "traits deemed ideal in a bioenergy crop are also commonly found among invasive species."
-Biofuel crops such as corn and soybeans attract criticism because they require large amounts of water, fertiliser and "Experts must assess ecological risks before introducing biofuel crops, to ensure that we do not add biofuels to the already raging invasive species fire. "
+Biofuel crops such as corn and soybeans attract criticism because they require large amounts of water, fertiliser and potential as biofuel crops-giant reed and reed canary grass-are invasive weeds in America.
+These same grasses are highly invasive in Australia.
+The article concluded that "Experts must assess ecological risks before introducing biofuel crops, to ensure that we do not add biofuels to the already raging invasive species fire."